Prime numbers and their importance to modern life

-So you’ve graduated high-school, or even made it through university.
-If you’re reading this article we expect you to understand at least the basics about Prime Numbers.
-Primes are the set of all numbers that can only be equally divided by 1 and themselves, with no other even division possible.
+So, you’ve graduated high-school, or even made it through university.
+If you’re reading this article, we expect you to understand at least the basics of Prime Numbers.
+These numbers are incredible, and they are critical as the fundamental building blocks of all numbers.
+In addition, they help us understand the universe.

 Absolutely Any Whole Number can be Expressed as a Product of Primes, Only Primes, And Nothing Else.

 To get 222, try 2 * 3 * 37